BitcoinDesign/Guide/guide/savings-wallet/time-based-recovery.md

 #### Wallet backup

 After the wallet has been created, our application prompts the user to download the wallet backup file.
-This is important because, for multi-key wallets, it is not enough to back up the individual private keys to recover the wallet.
-You need at least all the extended public keys as well.
+This is important because, for multi-key wallets, it is not enough for the user to back up their own private key to recover the wallet.
+They need at least all the extended public keys as well.

 {% include image-gallery.html pages = page.images_backup %}